xieyu/vim-assist/readme.md

 	:Lswitch

+##Ctags Search##

+require install <code>exuberant-ctags</code>, for ubuntu user:

+	sudo apt-get install exuberant-ctags

+this tool is used to quick locate to the function or class defined in current file. current provide one command:

+	:Ctagcurfile

+this command will list all the symbols(function, marco, class) define in the search window, then you can input some pattern to search.

+suggest make a map for it in your <code>.vimrc</code>

+	nmap <leader>c  :Ctagcurfile<CR>

 ##Code Search##

-First you should install [google code search tool](http://code.google.com/p/codesearch/), and set it to $PATH, and setup these tow program's path, maybe like this:
+First you should install [google code search tool](http://code.google.com/p/codesearch/),

+then set it to $PATH, and setup these tow tool's path in your <code>.vimrc</code>,  like this:

 	let g:assist_csearch="~/Apps/codesearch-0.01/csearch"
 	let g:assist_cindex="~/Apps/codesearch-0.01/cindex"